AnanyaSM05/California-Housing/README.md

-# 🏠 California Housing Price Estimator
+# 🏠 California Housing Price Estimator web app

 This project is a user-friendly web app built with **Streamlit** that predicts the **median housing prices in California**.
 It leverages machine learning techniques and geographic data to deliver quick and insightful predictions based on various neighborhood characteristics.